Copy Files Between LargeFS S3 Buckets

 Instructions on how to install this program can be found here.

-Step Two: Obtain Access Key and Secret Key
+Obtain Access Key and Secret Key

 Once installed, you will need to get your AWS Access key and Secret key.
 In the AWS Console, Head over to Services and then the IAM policies page.